Last Updated on March 15, 2022

 Consequently, there are more and more games targeted towards this age range, hoping to capture a market that’s starting to grow.

-If you're a parent, then, it's a right time to find good games for your toddler.
+If you’re a parent, then, it’s the right time to find good games for your toddler.

 This isn’t to say that you need to invest in the most expensive or most high-tech system for your little one.
 Instead, you need a system that’s going to work for your child’s stage of development.